Pu Sae and Ya Sae

-Pu Sae and Ya Sae (Thai: ปู่แสะย่าแสะ; lit.
-Grandfather Sae and Grandmother Sae) are a pair of ancestral spirits, often depicted as giants (yaksha), who are venerated as the guardian spirits of the Chiang Mai valley and the Doi Suthep-Pui mountain range.
-Rooted in the pre-Buddhist animist beliefs of the indigenous Lawa (or Lua) people, their legend is a cornerstone of Lanna folklore, telling a story of transformation from cannibalistic ogres to powerful protectors of the city and its watershed.
+Pu Sae and Ya Sae (ᨸ᩵ᩪᩯᩈᩡᨿ᩵ᩣᩯᩈᩡ; ปู่แสะย่าแสะ; lit.
+'Grandfather Sae and Grandmother Sae') are a pair of ancestral spirits, often depicted as giants (Yaksha), who were venerated as the guardian spirits of the Chiang Mai valley and the Doi Suthep-Pui mountain range.
+Rooted in the pre-Buddhist animist beliefs of the indigenous Lawa (or Lua), their legend is a cornerstone of Lan Na folklore, telling a story of transformation from cannibalistic ogres to powerful protectors of the city and its watershed.

-The veneration of Pu Sae and Ya Sae is most prominently expressed through an ancient and dramatic annual ritual known as "Pithi Liang Dong" (พิธีเลี้ยงดง), the "Feast of the Forest," which involves the sacrifice of a water buffalo to appease the spirits and ensure the region's prosperity and environmental stability.
+The veneration of Pu Sae and Ya Sae is most prominently expressed through an ancient and dramatic annual ritual known as "Pithi Liang Dong" (พิธีเลี้ยงดง), the "Feast of the Forest", which involves the sacrifice of a water buffalo to appease the spirits and ensure the region's prosperity and environmental stability.

 Legend

-The legend of Pu Sae and Ya Sae appears in ancient documents such as the Tamnan Phuen Mueang Chiang Mai (Chiang Mai Chronicle), the Tamnan Chiang Mai Pang Doem (Original Chiang Mai Chronicle), and the Dharma Tamnan of Wat Nantharam, as well as in contemporary documents like the Legend of Phra That Doi Kham.
-In addition, it also exists as a folk oral tradition, which often contains more elaborate and fantastical content.
+The legend of Pu Sae and Ya Sae appears in older texts such as the Tamnan Phuen Mueang Chiang Mai (The Chiang Mai Chronicle), the Tamnan Chiang Mai Pang Doem (Original Chiang Mai Chronicle), and the Dharma Tamnan of Wat Nantharam.
+It also appears in more recent texts, including the Legend of Phra That Doi Kham.
+The story is also preserved as an oral tradition, with versions that contain additional legendary details.

-All versions of the legend emphasize the importance of Pu Sae and Ya Sae in their role as the "Kao Phi" (เก๊าผี), or the "progenitors of the spirits," for all of Chiang Mai.
-This is because they had as many as 32 children.
-Their children include figures such as Chao Luang Kham Daeng, who is the greatest of all spirits in Lanna; Chao Soi, who protects the city of Mae Chaem; Chao Buarapha, who protects the city of Haeng; and Chao Somphamitr, who protects the Mae Khanin forest (present-day Hang Dong District), etc.
+In these traditions, Pu Sae and Ya Sae are described as the Kao Phi (เก๊าผี), or the ancestors of the spirits of Chiang Mai.
+They are said to have had as many as 32 children.
+Their children include Chao Luang Kham Daeng, regarded as the highest-ranking spirit in Lanna; Chao Soi, who protects Mae Chaem; Chao Buarapha, who protects Haeng; and Chao Somphamitr, who protects the Mae Khanin forest, in present-day Hang Dong District.

-According to the local chronicles, Pu Sae and Ya Sae were a pair of cannibalistic giants who, along with their son Sudeva, resided in the forests of Doi Suthep and Doi Kham.
-They terrorized the local inhabitants, feasting on human flesh.
-The legend recounts that the Lord Buddha, during his travels, arrived in the region and learned of the people's suffering.
-Using his divine power, the Buddha confronted the three giants.
-Awed by his compassion and righteousness, they were subdued.
-The Buddha administered the Five Precepts, instructing them to cease all killing.
-Their son accepted the teachings immediately, later becoming the revered hermit Sudeva Ruesi, for whom Doi Suthep is named.
+According to local chronicles, Pu Sae and Ya Sae were cannibalistic giants who lived in the forests around Doi Suthep and Doi Kham with their son Sudeva.
+They were said to have attacked local inhabitants and eaten human flesh.
+In the Phrachaoliaplok legend, the Buddha encountered the three giants during his travels in the region.
+He subdued them and instructed them to follow the Five Precepts.
+Sudeva accepted the teachings and later became the hermit Sudeva Ruesi, after whom Doi Suthep is traditionally said to be named.